Mactych/node-server/README.md

 # Custom Server
 This server was build to be a lightweight webserver for all of my systems that require dynamic content, all static content is hosted on an Apache webserver.

+When creating routes, middlewhares or request you can use the * symbol to tell the server that the path contains a wildcard.

 ## To do

 ## How to use